The Time-lapse Photography How to Guide

 We’ve come a long way since Occident’s hooves left the ground but time-lapse still requires patience, dedication, and some special tools and know-how in order to get the scene we design in our minds to show up on screen.
-The community of time-lapse enthusiasts that exist online are an invaluable resource and I encourage you to get involved and share your results wherever you can.

 Don’t worry, it’s not nearly as bad as you might think.
 If you’ve already been taking photographs with a DSLR then chances are you have most of what you need.
 Digital photographers love their gear but here’s a barebones checklist to get you up and running: